 If the order is to be shipped it may take another few days to arrive at your destination.

-See how you can get free shipping on a canvas print.
+See next question to learn how you can get free shipping on a canvas print.

 How can I get free shipping?

 If you are ordering a large print on canvas I offer to give you free shipping if it is shipped rolled up in a tube.
 Any decent framer will stretch it for you and the cost of getting it stretched will usually be less than the cost of shipping a large stretched piece.
 Also it is much safer with less risk of damage during transit.

 Some extra large stretched pieces require a wooden crate to be made for it and shipped by freight, which can be costly.
 If possible choose to ship rolled.

 If you are having a piece delivered to places in SW Florida such as Naples, Marco Island, Bonita Springs, Estero, Ft.
 Myers or Sanibel I will deliver it to you.
 It is always a pleasure to meet my customers.